seven1m/load_and_authorize_resource/README.md

 This works very nicely along with the [Authority](https://github.com/nathanl/authority) gem.

+If you don't wish to authorize, or if you wish to do the loading yourself, you can just call `load_resource` and/or `authorize_resource`.
+Also, each macro accepts the normal before_filter options such as `:only` and `:except` if you wish to only apply the filters to certain actions.

 ## Loading and Authorizing the Parent Resource

 Also loads and authorizes the parent resource(s)... given the following routes: